XAP-Software/XAP-Software.github.io/_posts/2022-07-20-diff_between_srv_on_before_after.md

 These handlers are run in a chain and every handler can terminate it. `.on()` handler helps you to create custom handlers replacing standard ones.

-There are some cases how to handle the requests:
+Please find below some examples for handling requests:

 ```js
 srv.on('READ','Records', async (req)=> req.reply(await cds.tx(req).run(...))